maximumstock/poe-stash-indexer/crates/indexer/README.md

 You are free to further process the data in whatever way you see fit.
 AWS EMR/Glue and Athena could be used to compact the minute-wide chunks or run analytics on them.

+## Stopping & Resuming

+When stopping `indexer` (sending `SIGINT` or `SIGTERM` e.g. via your CLI, `top` or `systemd`), it flushes some state to `./indexer_state.json` in its local directory on disk.
+This file contains metadata so `indexer` knows where it left off when it was stopped the last time.

+By default, when you start `indexer` again, it uses `RestartMode::Fresh` and fetches the latest change id [poe.ninja](https://poe.ninja/) and therefore might skip the change id between when you left off and when you restart `indexer`.

+If you want to force `indexer` to pick up where it left off you can enable `RestartMode::Resume` by setting the environment variable `RESTART_MODE=resume`.
+With this you will make sure to traverse all change ids in order, but you might not catch up to the latest data on the stream and be continuously behind.

+I recommend just using the defaults unless you specifically are fine with scraping out-of-date data.

 ## Error Handling